tetratelabs/eg-course/docs/oidc.md

 To test the policy:

-- Sign in as a non-admin user and verify that you can access the `/headers` endpoint but no other `httpbin` application endpoints.
+- Sign in as a non-privileged user and verify that you can access the `/headers` endpoint but no other `httpbin` application endpoints.
-- Sign in as an admin user and verify that this user has access to all of the `httpbin` app endpoints.
+- Sign in as a privileged user and verify that this user has access to all of the `httpbin` app endpoints.

 ## References